tracysonyah/File-encryption-and-decryption-project/README.md

 # File-encryption-and-decryption-project
 ## Description
-This is a script file that allows you to encrpt and decrypt files.
+This is a script file that allows you to encrpt and decrypt files based on a specified password.

 Steps:
 1) Create a script file and call it 'encrypt-decrypt.sh'